Taiwo-Oludele/LITA_Class_Documentation/README.md

-# LITA Class Work Documentary
+u# LITA Class Work Documentary
 ## Project Overview
 ####  This project show case  a career path that includes specific class work tasks as to the introduction to Excel,  SQL  and Power BI, which has help me advance to a desirable Data Analyst role. it presents the above  three applications as an all-in-one data management software that allows for easily import, explore, clean, analyze, and visualisation of data.
 It typically involves a series of related live class samples  that provide me with increasing levels of responsibility and skills developed at LITA organized by the Incubator Hub.
 ## Data Source : Live class works